Things you must know before you purchase any insurance

 Once you’ve narrowed down the type of insurance that you need to consider, it is time for you to compare the products across the different companies to identify the best company that can offer you the benefits you need at the lowest possible cost.

-Remember, Insurance policies are generally long term commitments.
-A small difference of a few hundred dollars a year would add up to a large some when multiplied over 20-30 year period.
+Remember, Insurance policies are generally long-term commitments.
+A small difference of a few hundred dollars a year would add up to a large some when multiplied over a 20-30 year period.
 Take some time to do your due diligence.
 It is worth it.

 Now that’s where the self-plug comes in.

 If you do not have the time, interest, or know how to identify the right type of insurance you should be considering as well as do the market research to compare the insurances across the different companies, you can reach out to me via telegram and WhatsApp and we’ll see what we can do together!